Izmir Bomb Recipe

 7. Turn the chocolate bags upside down, taking care not to burst them, and place them on a baking tray lined with baking paper.

-9. Note: If you are not going to serve immediately, stretch and freeze your desserts, bake for five minutes before serving.
+9. Note: If you do not serve immediately, you can bake for 5 minutes before consuming your desserts and freezing your desserts.

 We have other recipes with the ingredients used here.
 Would you like to have a look?